Interactive agency + Marketing agency = Two Colours

 In addition, if you care about good SEO (and we suspect you often do), Google is also getting better at recognizing whether a text has a so-called "people-first approach."
 Humanizing AI texts is therefore not just a matter of aesthetics, it's the right strategy.

-chatgpt text writing
+chatgpt text writing - ready-made prompts to use

 8 rules to make AI writing natural and engaging